 How was this Transparent Wood developed?

-Because of wood is not transparent by nature, scientists got that effect with some nano scale editing.
+Because wood is not transparent by nature, scientists got that effect with some nano-scale editing.
 So, the white wood was enclosed with Pre-polymerized Methyl Methacrylate (PMMA), a transparent acrylic polymer.
-Due to this, the research team was able to change its refractive index to accomplish transference of light of up to 85 percent.
+Due to this, the research team was able to change its refractive index to accomplish a transference of light of up to 85 percent.

-Previously made transparent wood based material always been used on a very small-scale such as wood-based computer chips and at the microscopic level.
+Previously made transparent wood-based material has always been used on a very small-scale such as wood-based computer chips and at the microscopic level.
 But now, according to researchers, this lightweight material could have bigger applications.

 In windows creation, this transparent wood is a lot less breakable than glass sheets.
-It also has excited properties like semi-transparent.
-Due to which the light will let in but privacy will also get maintained by using in place of patterned glass.
+It also has exciting properties like semi-transparent.
+Due to this, the light will be let in, but privacy will also get maintained by using the place of patterned glass.

-For solar cells, it will decrease the maintenance cost and improve their footprint by displacing silica-based glass with wood, while still letting in enough of light.
+Solar cells will decrease the maintenance cost and improve their footprint by displacing silica-based glass with wood while still letting in enough light.